SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### ProcessMouseMovement

 This function handles the change in orientation.
-It takes as input the offset in x and y of the cursor: difference in position between this frame and the last frame.
+It takes as input the offset in X and Y of the cursor, or the difference in position between this frame and the last frame.
 It uses this offset to update the yaw and pitch of the camera.
-Finally, it calls the `updateCameraVectors` to recompute the three axis of the camera (front, right and up).
+Finally, it calls the `updateCameraVectors` to recompute the three axis of the camera (front, right, and up).

 ```
 void Camera::ProcessMouseMovement(float xoffset, float yoffset, GLboolean constrainPitch = true)